Gene5ive/gene5ive.github.io/_posts/2015-12-05-switch-loop-versus-for-loop.md

 *The following post is ported over from [VarietyScript](http://varietyscript.wordpress.com) and has been edited for grammar and relevance.*

-I just learned how to use switch loops and for loops in JavaScript.
+I just learned how to use 'switch' loops and 'for' loops in JavaScript.
 I noticed that they can be used interchangeably in some instances but also that both have their advantages and disadvantages.

 Here are two variations of a program which retrieves a movie review based on the movie's name.
 The first example uses a 'switch' statement which I wrote as instructed directly from a lesson on [Codecademy](https://codecademy.com):